 The Company calculates the fair value of financial instruments and includes this additional information in the notes to the consolidated financial statements when the fair value is different from the book value of those financial instruments.
 The Company's financial instruments include cash and cash equivalents, restricted cash, accounts receivable and payable, net investment in direct financing and sales-type leases, due from affiliates, net, container contracts payable, due to owners, net, debt and interest rate swaps, collars and caps.
 At December 31, 2016 and 2015, the fair value of the Company's financial instruments approximates the related book value of such instruments except that, the fair value of net investment in direct financing and sales-type leases (including the short-term balance) was approximately \$235,769 and \$318,040 at December 31, 2016 and 2015, respectively, compared to book values of \$237,234 and \$331,792 at December 31, 2016 and 2015, respectively.
-Both the fair value and the book value of net investment in direct financing and sales-type leases at December 31, 2015 have been restated for immaterial corrections of identified errors pertaining to the classification of certain leases (see Note 2 "Immaterial Correction of Errors in Prior Periods").
-The fair value of long-term debt (including current maturities) based on the borrowing rates available to the Company was approximately \$2,991,396 and \$3,016,301 at December 31, 2016 and 2015, respectively, compared to book values of \$3,038,297 and \$3,023,548 at December 31, 2016 and 2015, respectively.
+Both the fair value and the book value of net investment in direct financing and sales-type leases at December 31, 2016 and 2015, respectively.
+Both the fair value of long-term debt (including current maturities) based on the borrowing rates available to the Company was approximately \$2,991,396 and \$3,016,301 at December 31, 2016 and 2015, respectively, compared to book values of \$3,038,297 and \$3,023,548 at December 31, 2016 and 2015, respectively.